 Chengdu led the list of the most prosperous cities in China during the Song dynasty (960–1279 AD).
 The economy was thriving, and there were specialized markets for silkworms, herbs and medicine, flowers, and much more.
 At this time the earliest paper currency was issued in Chengdu during the Northern Song dynasty (960–1127 AD).

 1- Pay a visit to the Pandas at Chengdu Giant Panda Breeding and Research Base

-Have you seen videos of cute, cuddly pandas while surfing the internet and wondered where you can find them?
+Have you seen videos of cute, cuddly pandas while surfing the internet and wondered where you could find them?
 If you pay a visit to Chengdu, you HAVE TO go watch these adorable pandas at the Chengdu Giant Panda Base.
 Chengdu is known for being the giant pandas’ hometown.
 There you will see both baby pandas and giant ones!
-The Base has originally taken care of six sick giant pandas in the 1980s and by the end of 2020, the population of pandas grew to 215.
+The Base originally took care of six sick giant pandas in the 1980s, and by the end of 2020, the population of pandas had grown to 215.

 2- Take a Trip to Mount Emei